Local pairing of Feynman histories in many-body Floquet models: Discussion

 \section{Discussion}

+The spectral statistics of many-body quantum systems in the ergodic phase coincide with the predictions of RMT below a certain (quasi)energy scale, the inverse of our Thouless time $t_{\text{Th}}$.
+On timescales much greater than $t_{\text{Th}}$, but much shorter than the Heisenberg time $t_{\text{H}}$, this result can be understood through the diagonal approximation to the SFF.
+In this work we have determined the regime of validity of the diagonal approximation, and the form of the corrections to it, in systems having local interactions and no conserved densities.
+One of our main results is to reveal a generic mechanism setting the Thouless time in this context.

-In this work we have developed a theory of local orbit pairing to describe the spectral statistics of random Floquet circuits.
-The theory is centred on the properties of a transfer matrix which acts on pairs of local orbits and which generates the SFF.
-In large systems the average SFF is controlled by the leading eigenvalues of the average transfer matrix.
-We have calculated these eigenvalues and shown that there is a connection between the corresponding eigenvectors and the diagonal approximation to sums over pairs of many-body orbits.
+Our approach has been to develop a theory of local orbit pairing, centred on the properties of a transfer matrix which acts on pairs of local orbits and which generates the SFF.
+In large systems the average SFF is controlled by the leading eigenvalues of the average transfer matrix; we have calculated these eigenvalues and shown that there is a connection between the corresponding eigenvectors and the diagonal approximation to sums over pairs of many-body orbits.
 At fixed time and in the limit of large systems the dominant contributions to the SFF come from orbits which are locally paired as in the diagonal approximation, but with distinct diagonal pairings in neighbouring spatial domains.
 This domain structure is associated with the exponential growth of the SFF with system size at fixed time, and the corresponding divergence of the Thouless time.
+Conversely, in a system of fixed large size there is a wide window of time $t_{\text{Th}} \ll t \ll t_{\text{H}}$ in which the pairing for the whole system forms a single domain, so the diagonal approximation is accurate.

+We believe the structures we have uncovered are universal, in the sense that our results should apply quite generally to lattice Floquet models with local interactions, and with the form of the deviations of the SFF from RMT governed by the cost of domain walls in the orbit pairing.
+On timescales much greater than the Floquet period we expect that systems in the same symmetry class that share a domain-wall cost, but are different in microscopic detail, have similar spectral statistics.
+This kind of universality is familiar from studies of single-particle disordered conductors.
+In that case the form of the departure of the spectral statistics from RMT on timescales $t<t_{\text{Th}}$ is set by the diffusion constant, a coarse-grained quantity \cite{altshuler1986repulsion}.

 The picture of local orbit pairing has also revealed strong correlations between the diagonal matrix elements of local observables.
 We have shown that, relative to the predictions of the ETH, these correlations grow exponentially with increasing system size.
 Our results represent a prominent correction to the ETH for Floquet models with local interactions.
 In the same way, we have argued that deviations from the ETH arise in the off-diagonal matrix elements of non-local operators, and that these features grow exponentially with the support of the operator as opposed to the system size.
 This result has implications for operator spreading, and furthermore it has been noted that the SFF can be related to the autocorrelation functions of operator strings \cite{gharibyan2018onset}.
 It would be interesting to understand the connection between these two approaches.